orbbec/OrbbecSDK-dev/README.md

 ### 2.1 Quick Start

+If you do not intend to modify the SDK itself, it is recommended to use a pre-compiled distribution.
 For a comprehensive guide on installing the SDK, setting up your development environment, and developing applications, please consult the [Tutorial](docs/tutorial/installation_and_development_guide.md) section for detailed information.

-For practical examples on utilizing the SDK, refer to the [Examples](examples/README.md) section for more insights.
+To explore practical examples and gain insights on utilizing the SDK, please navigate to [Examples](examples/README.md) section for more information.

+Orbbec Viewer is an all-in-one graphical user interface (GUI) built on the Orbbec SDK, offering a suite of features including data stream preview, camera configuration, post-processing, and more.
 To learn how to effectively use the Orbbec Viewer, please refer to the  [Orbbec Viewer User Guide](docs/orbbecviewer.md).

 ### 2.2 API Reference